 We also learn that deals for security end up draining our energy more than anything else.
 The primary way we lose power is by giving ourselves over to something or someone.
 It is a downward spiral.
 As we give away power we have less power to avoid negotiating more of ourselves away.
 The prostitute archetype is the archetype that helps pull us out of this decline.

 The gift of the prostitute archetype is to pull us out of the suffering our fear causes.
-The Guardian of Faith helps us confidently and gracefully refuse the pay off.
-When in the light aspect of the prostitute archetype, we step into the lives we are meant to live with a elation on our face.
+The guardian of faith helps us confidently and gracefully refuse the pay off.
+When in the light aspect of the prostitute archetype, we step into the lives we are meant to live with elation on our face.
 We do not regret any decisions born of faith and we forgive decisions born of fear.
 We release the past and open our heart to the future.

-Come out of the shadow shame of the prostitute archetype
+– Move out of the shadow negotiations of the prostitute archetype